nilearn/nilearn/doc/dataset_manipulation.rst

 :class:`NiftiMasker` documentation for a complete list of mask computation parameters.

-As an example, we will now try to build a mask on a dataset form scratch.
-Haxby dataset will be used since it provides a mask that we can use as a reference.
+As an example, we will now try to build a mask based on a dataset from scratch.
+The Haxby dataset will be used since it provides a mask that we can use as a reference.

 .. figure:: auto_examples/images/plot_nifti_advanced_1.png
     :target: auto_examples/plot_nifti_advanced.html